Search

 Duo vs AI

-Duo vs body scan
+Duo vs Body Scan

 Body scan is about detecting your shoulder position, backline, and fit.
 Duo is about having two massage mechanisms.
 A chair can have one without the other, or both together.
+If shoulder mapping and user fit are your main concern, read Massage Chair Body Scan Technology Explained.

 Duo vs 4D

-A duo massage chair tends to matter most for buyers who care about how complete and premium the session feels, not just whether the chair has more features on paper.
+A duo massage chair tends to matter most for buyers who care about how complete and premium the whole session feels, not just whether the chair has more features on paper.

 You are more likely to notice the value if you want: